cjdbarlow/bedside-notebook/anaesthesia/periop/periop-cardiac.md

 Stress testing:
 * Routine noninvasive stress testing is not useful
-* Consider if RCRI ⩾1
+* Patients with >10 METS do not require further exercise testing
-	* *Reasonable* to perform pharmacological stress testing in patients at elevated risk and who have <4 METS functional capacity
+* *Reasonable* to perform pharmacological stress testing in patients at elevated risk and who have <4 METS functional capacity and it would change management

 Angiography:
 * Routine perioperative angiography is not recommended

-Exercise testing:
-* Patients with >10 METS do not require further exercise testing
-* *Reasonable* not to perform exercise testing in patients with >4 METS
-* Exercising testing is *reasonable* if exercise capacity is unknown and it would change management